 Why OCR Software?

-If you have a reasonably new scanner, for instance, its software almost certainly can convert your scans, PDFs or images of text into searchable documents.
-Top Ten Reviews also has a review lineup that features document management systems and OCR capability is usually a component of these systems.
-Additionally, if you have purchased software that converts documents into PDFs, and allows you to create, edit, combine and change PDFs into other file types, you may also already have access to the optical character recognition you need.
+If you have a reasonably new scanner, for instance, its software almost certainly can convert your scans, PDFs or text images into searchable documents.
+Top Ten Reviews has evaluated document management systems (OCR capability is usually a component of these systems).
+Additionally, if you've purchased software that converts documents into PDFs, and the application allows you to create, edit, combine and change PDFs into other file types, you may also already have access to OCR.

 OCR recognition has come a long way since its inception in the early 1990s.
-The technology today recognizes characters more accurately and recognizes them in a variety of languages.
-OCR is now also capable of re-creating your documents' original layout designs, colors and font choices.
-In addition, the best OCR applications can now use an image of a document taken with a cell phone or tablet, replicate it and make it searchable.
+Today the technology recognizes characters more accurately (and in a variety of languages).
+OCR is also capable of recreating your documents' original layout designs, colors and font choices.
+Further, the best OCR applications can now use an image of a document taken with a cell phone or tablet, replicate it and make it searchable.

-OCR Software: How We Tested, What We Found
+OCR Software: What We Tested, What We Found

-Whenever possible, Top Ten Reviews evaluates all products and services in hands-on tests that simulate as closely as possible the experiences you would have as a typical consumer.
-The companies had no input or influence over our test methods, nor was the methodology provided to any of them in more detail than is available through reading our reviews.
-In addition, results of our evaluations were not provided to the companies in advance of publication.
+Whenever possible, Top Ten Reviews evaluates all products and services in hands-on tests designed to simulate as closely as possible the experiences of the typical consumer.
+The companies on our list had no input or influence over our test methods nor was the methodology provided to any of them in more detail than is available through reading our reviews.
+In addition, the results of our evaluations were not provided to the companies in advance of publication.

 OCR Software: What to Look For

-Top Ten Reviews provides you with a side-by-side comparison of a variety of OCR software packages.
-Although each package contains the OCR function, some direct your scanner while others work primarily with PDF documents and previously scanned images.
-Some have other functions in addition to OCR, and others are primarily focused on converting your hard copy files into searchable electronic files.
+Top Ten Reviews provides you with a side-by-side comparison of the 10 best OCR software packages.
+Although each program contains OCR functionality, some applications direct your scanner while others work primarily with PDF documents and previously scanned images.
+Some programs offer other functions in addition to OCR while others are primarily focused on converting hard-copy documents into searchable electronic files.
 So what is a consumer to do?
 Below are the critical aspects to consider when deciding on an OCR application.

-Performance: Do the Application’s Components Perform Their Tasks Well?
+Performance: Does the Application Perform Its Tasks Well?

-Features: What Specific Tasks Will the Software Perform?
+Features: What Specific Tasks Does the Software Perform?

 Integration: Does It Work With Your Most Used Applications?

-Better OCR software works with the applications and storage methods you are most familiar with and allows you to take a PDF and convert it to an MS Office format like Word or PowerPoint.
-In this section, we let you know if there is simple way to integrate with cloud storage or Microsoft Office applications.
-We also let you know if you can save to popular eBook formats.
+The best OCR software works with the applications and storage methods you are the most familiar with and allows you to take a PDF and convert it to a Microsoft Office format like Word or PowerPoint.

 Help & Support: What Resources Are Available?